HeshamMegid/blog-posts/circleci/post.md

 At Instabug we build an SDK for mobile apps.
 Building an SDK often means that most tools created for automating tasks around development and deployment of iOS apps don't work for us, so we usually need to develop our own bespoke solutions.

-To increase our productivity and keep thing moving fast, we like to automate things.
+To increase our productivity and keep things moving fast, we like to automate our tasks.
 One crucial component of automating many parts of our workflow is continuous integration.

 This post goes through what our workflow is and how we automate it using CircleCI.